goalsgame/ueimporter/ueimporter.md

 ## Ignoring the elephant in the room

-If you have ever tried to store Unreal Engine source inside Plastic, you may have noticed a rather big elephant that I so far avoided to mention; Plastics ignore file, and it's incompatibility with Gits equivalent.
+If you have ever tried to store Unreal Engine source inside Plastic, you may have noticed a rather big elephant that I so far avoided; Plastics ignore file, and it's incompatibility with Gits equivalent.

 As you may know, Unreal Engines GitHub repo comes with a rather complex `.gitignore` file.
-Whenever you build or work with the engine various intermediate and temporary files is scattered all over your workspace.
+Whenever you build or work with the engine various intermediate and temporary files is scattered all over your workspace, not to mention the thousands of files that is downloaded when you run `Setup.bat`.
 These files should not be committed into Git, and likewise we do not want them checked into Plastic.

 It is not possible to directly translate Gits `.gitignore` file into Plastics `ignore.conf`,